tedivm/quasiqueue/README.md

 ### Writer

 The write function is called whenever the Queue is low.
-It has to return an iterator of items that can be pickles (strings, integers, or sockets are common examples) that will be feed to the Reader.
+It has to return an iterator of items that can be pickled (strings, integers, or sockets are common examples) that will be feed to the Reader.
 Generators are a great option to reduce memory usage, but even simple lists can be returned.
 The writer function has to be asynchronous.

 The writer function only has one argument- the desired number of items that QuasiQueue would like to retrieve and add to the Queue.
 This number is meant to allow for optimization on behalf of the developers- it can be completely ignored, but QuasiQueue will run more efficiently if you keep it as close the `desired_items` as possible.